DenoFury/weathercli/README.md

 Enter a city name when prompted.
 The current weather will be displayed in the terminal and appended to `weather_history.csv`.

 ## Example Output
+Enter city: Malaga
+Weather in Malaga: 27°C, Clear sky
+Logged to weather_history.csv

+## Future Improvements
+- Support checking multiple cities in a single run
+- Add more weather details (humidity, wind speed, forecast)
+- Visualize logged history with a simple chart

+## Lessons Learned
+First project combining an external API, JSON parsing, and CSV persistence in one script.
+Learned to handle two-step API calls (geocoding a city name into coordinates before fetching weather data) and to build in error handling for invalid input and failed requests.